Combating antimicrobial resistance and antimicrobial residues in the Zambian poultry sector

 Outcomes

-Together, these interventions are intended to improve practices amongst antimicrobial users in the poultry value chain and provide measurable data to make a case to policy makers and community actors for sustaining and scaling up the programme.
-This project aims to support a wider impact of improving food safety in Zambia through reduced nonprudent antimicrobial use in food production.
+Together, these interventions are intended to improve farmer practices, reduce non-prudent antimicrobial use in farms and residue presence in broiler meat.
+We will provide measurable data to make a case to policy makers and community actors for sustaining and scaling up the farmer field school programme, if proved impactful.

 Facts